Accessibility

 WCAG 2.1

-Puppet Pals conforms to WCAG 2.1 Level A and Level AA, with exceptions noted in the limitations above.
+On iOS, Puppet Pals conforms to WCAG 2.1 Level A and Level AA, with exceptions noted in the limitations above.
 Our full VPAT (Voluntary Product Accessibility Template) documents conformance for every individual criterion.

 Section 508

 Section 508 of the Rehabilitation Act requires that technology used by federal agencies be accessible.
 Schools receiving federal funding often apply the same standard.
-Our WCAG 2.1 AA conformance aligns with Section 508 requirements.
+Our iOS WCAG 2.1 AA conformance aligns with Section 508 requirements.

 European Accessibility Act (EAA)

 The EAA requires digital products sold in the EU to meet accessibility requirements based on EN 301 549, which references WCAG 2.1.
-Our conformance to WCAG 2.1 AA supports compliance with these requirements.
+Our iOS conformance to WCAG 2.1 AA supports compliance with these requirements.

 Full VPAT report